grapeot/blog/content/ai-management-2-en.md

 Tags: English, AI Management
 Slug: ai-management-2-en
 Translation: ai-management-2.html
+Summary: Addresses common AI frustrations by reframing them as management problems.
+When we treat AI as an intern rather than a tool, issues like unreliability, hallucinations, and code quality become solvable through established management principles like trust-building and hierarchy.
 ---

 As AI becomes mainstream, a growing number of people who have experimented with it deeply are finding it disappointingly ineffective in their daily work.
 While these observations have merit, I believe the core issue often lies in a fundamental misunderstanding: they're still treating AI as a tool.
 This article will explore several common scenarios to illustrate why we should shift our perspective and start [managing AI like a person](/ai-management-en.html).
 We'll see how this simple change in mindset can debunk common myths about AI and dramatically increase its effectiveness.